grouplens/FolkSource/README.md

 and then install everything that seems related to Maven.

-## setting up your repository
+## Setting up your repository
-* Clone the repository, and remember the path to it.
+* Fork http://github.com/grouplens/FolkSource through the GitHub site
 * In Eclipse
 > Window -> Show View -> Other

-Then search for "git", and chose the
-> Git Repositories

-view.

-This will open a git repository view, you'll then choose the third icon in from the left, that has the tooltip
+* Then search for "git", and chose the 'Git Repositories' view This will open a git repository view, you'll then choose the fourth icon in from the left, that has the tooltip
-> Add and existing local Git Repository to this view
+> Clone a Git Repository and add the clone to this view

-and point it to the clone you made earlier.
+* In the URI field, put http://github.com/<your-username>/FolkSource.git.
+** The rest should fill in.
+It probably makes sense to save your authenitcation (github username and password) now, but you don't need to.
+* Click Next
+* Uncheck all branches, except the 'master' branch (since it's your fork, the rest don't matter).
+* Click Next
+* Choose the path where where you want to checkout your clone.
+Decide if you want to change the name of the 'Remote Name' (you probably don't need to).
+** Make sure the "clone submodules" checkbox is checked
+* Click Finish
+* Once it finishes cloning your fork:
+** Navigate that tree, and find the
+> Working Directory -> backend

+directory.
-Then you can navigate that tree, and find the 'backend' directory.
-Right click, and choose the
+** Right click, and choose the
 >Import projects

 menu item.

-This will present you with an import wizard, choose the
+** This will present you with an import wizard, choose the
 > Import as a general project

 radio button.
 Choose 'next', and give your project a name.

-This should then create an eclipse project.
+** This should then create an eclipse project.
 Right click on it, and choose
 > Team -> Switch to... -> New Branch.

 Ensure that "Source ref" is set to